Protecting Expressive Circuits with a Quantum Error Detection Code: Mirror Circuit Experiments

 \subsection{Additional experimental details}

-Circuits are initially constructed in the gateset: $\{ H, S, S^\dagger, \textrm{CNOT}, \textrm{MS}(\theta) \}$, using the construction of the initialisation, syndrome measurement and final measurement circuits given in Fig.~\ref{fig:ft-circs} as well as the construction of the random circuits described previously.
+Circuits are initially constructed in the gateset: $\{ H, S, S^\dagger, \textrm{CNOT}, \textrm{MS}(\theta) \}$, using the construction of the initialisation, syndrome measurement and final measurement circuits given in Fig.~\ref{fig:ft-circs} of the main text as well as the construction of the random circuits described previously.
 These circuits are then compiled into the native gateset of the Quantinuum hardware~\cite{Pino_2021} using the TKET compiler~\cite{pytket-pypi}.

 We consider from 4 random layers up to a maximum of 256.
 When reporting the number of layers we count the layers in both the unitary and its inverse, in order to count the total number of layers between initialisation and final measurement.
 In our experiments on circuits encoded with the Iceberg code we insert one round of syndrome measurement between the unitary and its inverse for 32, 64, 128 \& 256 layers, while we perform no intermediate syndrome measurements for 4, 8 \& 16 layers.